zopefoundation/zopetoolkit/index.rst

 The Zope Toolkit cannot be installed directly except as individual libraries (such as ``zope.component``).
 To install it you typically would install a toolkit or application that makes use of these libraries.
-The Zope project itself manages Zope 3 and Grok.
+Examples of such projects are BlueBream, Grok and Zope 2.

 The 1.0 release of the Zope Toolkit contains a number of refactorings that are aimed to clean up dependencies between pieces of